 If you attempt to fix a garage door that’s off its tracks by yourself, the following tips can help you proceed safely:

-- Disengage the automatic opener first: Pulling on the handle and rope at the top center of the track allows for manual operation.
+- Disengage the automatic opener before testing the door: Pulling on the handle and rope at the top center of the track allows for manual operation.
 You’ll need to move the door up and down periodically to test its functionality.

 - Secure the door so that it won’t slam shut while you’re working: A vise grip or locking pliers will work nicely.